rgacote/dinosaurdance/content/posts/elixir-in-action-3rd-edition/chapter-01.md

 - “Elixir is an alternative language for the Erlang virtual machine that allows you to write cleaner, more compact code that does a better job of revealing your intentions.”

-_Excerpts From [Elixir in Action, Third Edition](https://www.manning.com/books/elixir-in-action-third-edition), Sasa Juric._
+_Quotes are excerpts From [Elixir in Action, Third Edition](https://www.manning.com/books/elixir-in-action-third-edition), Sasa Juric._
 _All notes and comments are my own opinion.
 Follow me at [@rgacote@genserver.social](https://genserver.social/rgacote)_